CalabreseLab/hmseekr/README.md

 9. nullTmin (-nTmin): minimal number of probability of null to null transition, this number should be greater than 0 and it is included in the iteration
 10. nullTmax (-nTmax): max number of probability of null to null transition, this number should be less than 1 and it is included in the iteration
 11. nullTstep (-nTstep): step width between nullTmin and nullTmax, numbers are limited to 6 decimal places
-12. func (-fc): the function to use for finding hits, default='findhits', other options include 'findhits_condE' or 'findhits_nol'
+12. func (-fc): the function to use for finding hits, default='findhits_condE', other options include 'findhits'
 13. lengthfilter (-lf): only keep hits sequences that have length > lengthfilter for calculating stats in the output, default=25. if no filter is needed, set to 0
 14. outputname (-name): File name for output dataframe, default='gridsearch_results'
 15. outputdir (-dir): path of output directory to save outputs and intermediate files, default is a subfolder called gridsearch under current directory.
 The intermediate fasta seq files, count files, trained models and hits files are automatically saved under the outputdir into subfolders: seqs, counts, models, hits, where qT and nT are included in the file names as the iterated transition probabilities